vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 In other words, if you use common big data Apache tools, you should seriously consider Amazon EMR because it makes the configuration process as painless as it can be.
 A big advantage of AWS over other platforms for the enterprise user, especially in highly regulated financial services domains is the wide selection of features including security & permissions.

-That’s not to say it is always easy to set up, though.
+That’s not to say it is always easy to set up, though. :sweat: